Introduction

 Other fuel gauges often calculate the capacity based on the battery voltage, which is very inaccurate. - The capacity is stored in a non-volatile memory.

-The big advantage is that the system is split in two, no thick power cables are needed to the meters on the handlebar as with other gauges.
-The meter board can be connected directly and nearby to the output of the battery.
+The big advantage of the Bluetooth Watt meter dongle is that the system is split in two, no thick power cables are needed to the meters on the handlebar as with other gauges.
+The dongle can be connected directly and nearby to the output of the battery.
 The measured values (Volt, Ampere, Watt, Amperehour) are sent by bluetooth to one or more meters on the handlebar.
 I have developed special lightweight round 40mm LED meters for this:

 Connections